dideniziuk/NFL-Combine-Impact-on-QBs-and-RBs/README.md

 For a more in depth analysis, please check out our [**full paper**](full_paper.pdf)!

 ## File Descriptions
 [**NFL_Combine_Model.Rmd**](NFL_Combine_Model.Rmd): Code start to finish.
-Segmented into two streams: quarterback and runningback.
-Both start with imports and data manipulation.
-Then exploration and finally modelling.
+Segmented into two streams: quarterbacks and runningbacks.
+Both start with imports and data manipulation, then exploration and finally modelling.

 [**markdown.pdf**](markdown.pdf): Knitted output of the code.